julianpeeters/artisanal-pickle-maker/README.md

 Make your own Scala pickled signatures.

-Takes class info as strings and gives back a pickled Scala signatures.
+Takes class info as strings and gives back pickled Scala signatures.
 For use with Java bytecode engineering libraries.

 Why?
 Because existing Java bytecode-engineering tools can't see or alter a pickled Scala signature, thus the altered classes are incomplete in cases where Scala code has no Java equivalent.
 Artisanal-Pickle-Maker hopes to solve this by updating an altered class's Scala signtature to reflect changes made to the bytecode.